uwupunks/NockGUIWallet/README.md

 - Check the troubleshooting section above
 - Review the application logs for error details
 - Ensure all prerequisites are properly installed
-- Verify your Nockchain node is running correctly

 ---

-**Note**: This wallet requires a running Nockchain node.
-Make sure your node is fully synced before use.